relativitydev/relativity-trace-documentation/docs/trace_connectors_user_guide.md

    1. Configure monitored individuals to point to `{localDirectoryPath}\Config\monitored_individuals.csv`

-      > **NOTE:** The Config folder will be automatically created and populated with monitored_individuals.csv if Trace Shipper is working and the corresponding Data Source is of Globanet provider and has Monitored Individuals.
+      > **NOTE:** The Config folder will be automatically created and populated with monitored_individuals.csv if Trace Shipper is working.

       > **NOTE:** If it is not yet, populated, try looking at the Trace Shipper log files and/or wait the time configured in `retrieveConfigurationIntervalInMinutes` in the Trace Shipper Service configuration file.